SherlockLock/Node-Express-Template/README.md

 Where all of the code and logic related to representing models within the application are stored.

+### Services

+This folder contains one file, authenticate.js, and its purpose is to provide a middleware authentication function for use in routes that require authentication.
+In this instance, it is only used for privateThings routes.

 ### server.js

 The initializtion and entry point for the server.